Can You Bring Balloon and Other Electric Air Pumps on Planes?

 Gasoline-powered air compressors should be completely clean and have no traces of gasoline to be allowed onboard.
 Yet, you should contact your airline before traveling, as some of them don’t allow gasoline-powered compressors regardless of if the equipment is clean/new.
 For their usual size, air compressors can only travel as checked baggage.

-Read Next: Can You Bring Bike CO2 Cartridges on Planes?
+Read Next: Can I Bring Bike CO2 Cartridges on Planes?

 Can I also take an air pump needle on planes?